-- 1. Participation in assignments in the operating rooms and completion of two patient case planning pages to be discussed with attending or resident physician. - 2.
-Attendance at Tuesday morning grand rounds, Tuesday afternoon simulation sessions (led by attending anesthesiologist), Wednesday afternoon resident lectures, Thursday afternoon medical student lectures (led by an anesthesia resident). - 3.
-Completion of assigned reading chapters to cover topics like cardiovascular, pulmonary, pharmacology, and airway management and those which are covered in the residency lectures. - 4.
-Review of arterial blood gas (ABG) interpretation and treatment of various physiologic derangements able to be diagnosed from an ABG. - 5.
-Demonstrate knowledge of Daily Assigned Rotation Topics.
-Study and discuss with anesthesia resident.
+1. Participation in assignments in the operating rooms and completion of two patient case planning pages to be discussed with attending or resident physician.

+2. Attendance at Tuesday morning grand rounds, Tuesday afternoon simulation sessions (led by attending anesthesiologist),

+Wednesday afternoon resident lectures, Thursday afternoon medical student lectures (led by an anesthesia resident).

+3. Completion of assigned reading chapters to cover topics like cardiovascular, pulmonary, pharmacology, and airway management and those which are covered in the residency lectures.

+4. Review of arterial blood gas (ABG) interpretation and treatment of various physiologic derangements able to be diagnosed from an ABG.

+5. Demonstrate knowledge of Daily Assigned Rotation Topics by studying and then discussing these topics with anesthesia resident.